 Agriculture stood at the head of the lower occupations.
 In this, the healthiest, if not the oldest, of them, the drawbacks were absent which told against so many others.
-The work of the cultivator was not work merely for the body, like that of the day-labourer: it called for alert intelligence, for foresight and knowledge; it did not impair the physique like the sedentary arts; the keenness for gain, which was held to be incidental to the occupation of the merchant and retail tradesman, was thought to be less marked here; above all, agriculture produced no inaptitude Thus the Peloponnesians tilled the soil with their own hands1: the αὐτουργός was to Euripides the true safeguard of the State2: Philopoemen combined farming with politics3.
-Yet there were two opinions even about agriculture, for while Tanagra was a town of cultivators4, Thespiae held agriculture, no less than handicraft, to be a pursuit unworthy of freemen5.
-So one of Menander's characters says:
+The work of the cultivator was not work merely for the body, like that of the day-labourer: it called for alert intelligence, for forcsight and knowledge; it did not impair the physique like the sedentary arts; the keenness for gain, which was held to be incidental to the occupation of the

 1 Thuc.
 1. 13: Hdt.
 2. 167.
-Hermann, Gr.
-Antiqq.
-3. § 41.

 2 Pol.
 7 (5).
 10. 1311 a 13: 7 (5).
-14. 14.